wiml/nim-asyncmysql/README.md

 can always CAST to a string or seconds-since-the-epoch format on the server side, though.

-Integer conversions between the local data types and the wire protocol might not be correct in all circumstances, especially if Nim's int is 32 bits wide.

 The protocol allows streaming large values to the server (if, for example, you are inserting a large BLOB) and this could be implemented elegantly as parameter that lazily generates strings.